 Both options are required to be connected to the main sewer on the eastern side of West Coast Drive.
 Option 1 can fall on grade and Option 2 will require a pumping station.

-Is path level toilet is chosen Is there provision for panel of ‘expert opinion’ in terms of aesthetics of ‘structural art’?
+If path level toilet is chosen is there provision for panel of ‘expert opinion’ in terms of aesthetics of ‘structural art’?

 Should this option be preferred by the community, further consultation on the final design will be undertaken.